Potsdam businesses close amidst pandemic, while gluten-free bakery provides needed product

-POTSDAM — The strain of social distancing and the COVID-19 pandemic was too much for a Market Street business to bear as it closed its doors Monday.
+POTSDAM — The strain of social distancing as a result of the COVID-19 pandemic was too much for a Market Street business to bear as it closed its doors Monday.

 Soul Waffle, 57 Market St., had been alerting customers to changing hours of the restaurant on its Facebook page, joining the tide of business operations everywhere under the directive that keeps society indoors and at a distance during the escalating COVID-19 pandemic.